Allergy to epoxy resin

 - Cardiff contact dermatitis information, Epoxy resin and allergies

-- M Shellim: Epoxy resin & allergies
+- M Shellim: Epoxy resin and allergies

 - Allergic contact dermatitis – Medscape Reference